westny/mtp-go/README.md

 > **MTP-GO: Graph-Based Probabilistic Multi-Agent Trajectory Prediction with Neural ODEs**.
 > The paper is currectly available in preprint format on ArXiv and can be accessed [here](https://arxiv.org/abs/2302.00735).
 > All code is written using Python 3.10 using a combination of [PyTorch](https://pytorch.org/), [PyTorch Geometric](https://pytorch-geometric.readthedocs.io/en/latest/) and [PyTorch Lightning](https://pytorch-lightning.readthedocs.io/en/latest/).
-> Planned contents of this repository will be added incrementally and is underway.
+> Currently, most necessary functionality to recreate MTP-GO is availableThis repository is currently under update.

 <p align="center">